What is it?

 Because the Bill is still being finalised and must pass through other legislative stages in Parliament before it becomes law, it is possible concerns such as these may be dealt with in new drafts.

 However, in its current form the Bill is an admirable attempt to cement the UK’s place as a champion for the world’s cultural heritage and should be applauded.

-Fred Clark is a trainee at Boodle Hatfield and part of its art law group.
+Fred Clark is an Associate at Boodle Hatfield and part of its art law group.